 As we adults know from experience, a nightmare is simply a scary dream.
 Often, nightmares start as normal, non-threatening dreams and then take a frightening turn.

-No one knows for certain when nightmares begin — mainly because our babies aren’t articulate enough to tell us if they’ve had a bad dream.
+No one knows for certain when nightmares begin.
+Our babies aren’t articulate enough to tell us if they’ve had a bad dream.
 We do know, however, that dreams and nightmares occur during the active stage of sleep, known as REM (Rapid Eye Movement) sleep.
-Babies experience REM sleep just like we adults do (in fact, babies experience far more REM sleep than adults do!), so it’s possible that a baby – even a newborn – can experience dreams and nightmares.
+Babies experience REM sleep just like we adults do.
+(In fact, babies experience far more REM sleep than adults do!)
+So it’s possible that a baby – even a newborn – can experience dreams and nightmares.

 It may be helpful to note that a person’s REM cycles get longer as the night progresses.
-A child’s first REM cycle is fairly short (10 minutes or so), but each subsequent REM cycle is longer, with the last being close to an hour long.
+A child’s first REM cycle is fairly short (10 minutes or so), but each subsequent REM cycle is longer.
+The last cycle being close to an hour long.
 For this reason, most people (children and adults alike) tend to have their dreams or nightmares in the second half of the night.

 Evidence of nightmares can be seen as early as one year old, although as Nicole has written in a previous article about nightmares, many parents don’t see any evidence of nightmares until their toddler is a bit older:

 Since a one-year old can’t talk or express himself that well, it’s hard to know just how complex his dreams are, but by two years old, when the imagination has really started to come alive, nightmares can get very specific.
 However, at this age, although they might understand a nightmare is just a dream and have an idea about what a dream is, when he wakes up, he might not fully understand the dream is over and still remain scared for a bit later.